taskett/taskett/_posts/2019-08-28-time-anxiety.md

 I wish I could tell you that the story ends there, that he taught me how to let go of my time anxiety and we lived happily ever after.

 But I had a serious problem and I wasn’t taking responsibility for getting help for it.
 I kept working in my spare time.
 I denied that I needed help.
 Time anxiety was a key part of my identity.
 Letting go of it meant relearning how I define my worth.
+Letting go of it meant potentially losing my friendship network.
+Letting go of it meant possibly letting my life pass me by.

-Ironically, it was an identity built around experiencing the entirety of life that in the end cost me so many valuable life experiences.
+#### Ironically, I'd built up an identity around experiencing the entirety of life that in the end cost me so many valuable life experiences.

 Now I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.
 There is nothing left to eat but a speck of stardust, somewhere just outside my reach; close enough to reach for but far enough away that I will never, ever reach it.